-If you are seeking to request alimony while filing for divorce or after divorce, it is best to consult an experience lawyer for more information.
+If you are seeking to request alimony while filing for divorce or after divorce, it is best to consult an experienced lawyer for more information.
 Our team at Little & Boylan PLLC can examine your situation and help you determine your spousal support eligibility in Michigan, as well as how you might negotiate a longer-term order or modify the amount.

 At Little & Boylan PLLC, we follow a winning formula to develop effective strategies to achieve our clients’ goals as best we can.
-We take a smart and advanced approach to planning out every case before going into the negotiations room or courtroom, and we bring a fight every time.
+We take a smart and advanced approach to planning out every case before going into the negotiation room or courtroom, and we bring a fight every time.
 Whether you seek to negotiate for spousal support following a divorce or modify an existing order, our lawyers at Little & Boylan PLLC can represent your case for alimony.

 Contact Little & Boylan PLLC, today to get started with our Rochester Hills alimony attorney.